mlbybee/SQL-Alchemy-challenge/README.md

 Part 2: Design your Climate App
 The app.py Python script was created to design a climate app with a Flask API with 5 routes with JSON lists of climate information.

-- / -Start at the homepage. -List all the available routes.
+- / -Start at the homepage.

+- List all the available routes.

 - /api/v1.0/precipitation -Convert the query results from your precipitation analysis (i.e. retrieve only the -last 12 months of data) to a dictionary using date as the key and prcp as the value. -Return the JSON representation of your dictionary.